-Education Sessions and Workshop at AGU Fall 2022 Meeting
+Education Sessions and Activities at the 2022 AGU Fall Meeting

 NAGT-Sponsored Topical Sessions